Merchant Account Fees Explained

 Authorization Fees

-The authorization fees is charged every time a card is swiped, even if the card is declined.
+The authorization fee is charged every time a card is swiped, even if the card is declined.
 When any transaction is processed, information is sent back and forth between the acquiring bank (your business account) and the issuing bank (Visa, MasterCard, etc.).

 Transaction Fees